stashed/docs/docs/setup/upgrade.md

 ## Upgrading Between Community Edition and Enterprise Edition

 Stash uses two different binaries for Community edition and Enterprise edition.
-So, it is not possible to upgrade between the Community edition and Enterprise edition without re-installation.
+So, it is not possible to upgrade between the Community Edition and Enterprise edition without re-installation.
 However, it is possible to re-install Stash without losing the existing backup resources.

 Follow the below instructions to re-install Stash: